 - Finally, make a Venn diagram using both lists, and focus on the niches that overlap

 Suppose you have a finance background and know lots of places where credit-challenged borrowers can find business financing.
-That’s a hungry buyer niche.
+That’s a hungry buyer's niche.
 Many entrepreneurs want to grow their businesses but can’t find the capital to expand.
 That’s where you come in, offering a membership site that provides tutorials on financing or direct access to lenders.

 Why go this route?
-For starters, once you get this type of site running, it’s much less labor-intensive than one-off services.
+For starters, once you get this type of site running, it’s much less labour-intensive than one-off services.
 Even better, as long as you keep providing value, customers keep paying, month in and month out.